ParthaSarathiBiswas2000/Movie-Store-Management-System-ASP.NET-MVC-5-.NET-Framework-Cognizant-GenC-.NET-Standard/README.md

-It is a Movie Store Management System (MovYee Application).
+It is a Movie Store Management System (MovYee Application).I have used ASP.NET MVC5 , ENTITY FRAMEWORK, ADO.NET to connect with the database.
+I have used SQL SERVER MANAGEMENT STUDIO (SSMS) to store my database.
 Anyone can take assistance from it.(I would recommend not to copy paste)